GustavEzekiel/GustavEzekiel/README.md

 ## Hi there!!
-I'm Gustavo Ezequiel Perez, "GustavEzekiel" for short and "Guzkiel" for shorter 👋
+I'm Gustavo Ezequiel Perez, "GustavEzekiel" for short and "Guzkiel" for even shorter 👋

-### I'm a Christian-weeb-biology student who is:
+### I'm a Christian-weeb-biology graduate who is:

 - Currently learning everything 🤣
 - Ready to take new challenges ⚡